Businesses Franchises Brokers

 Lower Quartile Median Average Upper Quartile

-Median revenue based on reported financials of bar & pub businesses sold during five years between 2020 and 2024.
+Median revenue based on reported financials of bar and pub businesses sold during five years between 2021 and 2025.

 How Revenue and Earnings Level Affects Business Values